Red-Studio-Ragnarok/Fancier-Block-Particles/.github/ISSUE_TEMPLATE/feature_request.md

 ***A clear and concise description of what the problem is.***

-Ex.
-I'm always frustrated when [...]
+Ex: I'm always frustrated when [...]

 ## Describe the solution you'd like